 Ryan Holiday is a media strategist for notorious clients like Tucker Max and Dov Charney.
 After dropping out of college at 19 to apprentice under the strategist Robert Greene, he went on to advise many bestselling authors and multi-platinum musicians.
 He is the Director of Marketing at American Apparel, where his work in advertising was internationally known.
 His strategies are used as case studies by Twitter, YouTube and Google and have been written about in AdAge, the New York Times, Gawker and Fast Company.
 His first book, Trust Me I’m Lying: Confessions of a Media Manipulator, was a Wall Street Journal bestseller.
-He currently lives in New Orleans with his rebellious puppy, Hanno.
+He currently lives in Austin, TX with his rebellious puppy, Hanno and pet goats.

 A few words about this site.
 I don’t do the standard blog stuff.
 I use the second person a lot (and for that bio, apparently, the third).
 You like that.
 I try to talk about the things that I wish blogs would talk about more often: life, dealing with assholes, how to be self-critical and self-aware, humility, philosophy, reading and strategy.
 And by those things I mean those things in a thoughtful and practical way, not seo-bait and bulleted list stuff.